lifting-bits/mcsema/docs/McsemaWalkthrough.md

     Adding entry point: main
     main is implemented by sub_4026c0

-And there will be a generated bitcode file:
+And there will be a generated bitcode file in the output location we specified:

     $ ls -lh xz.bc
     -rw-rw-r-- 1 artem artem 1.9M Mar  8 14:57 xz.bc

 ## Building a New Binary

 The new bitcode can be used for a variety of purposes ranging from informational analyses to hardening and transformation.
-Eventually though, you may want to re-create a new, working binary.
+Eventually, though, you may want to re-create a new, working binary.
 Here is how to do that.

-First, you'll need the assembly stubs generated during installation, these are typically in `<mcsema git clone directory>/generated`.
-You will also need to link against the same library as the original program.
+First, you'll need the assembly stubs generated during mcsema installation; these are typically located in `<mcsema git clone directory>/generated`.
+You will also need to link against any libraries that the original program was linked against.
 For this example, make sure that the liblzma-dev package is installed on your machine:

     $ sudo apt-get install liblzma-dev

 As of this writing, mcsema outputs bitcode suitable for clang 3.8, and that is the recommended version for rebuilding binaries.
 A [compatibility script for clang 3.5](https://github.com/trailofbits/mcsema/blob/master/tools/llvm_38_to_35.sh) bitcode is available, but it is experimental and should only be used as a last resort.

-Now, lets re-create a new `xz` binary and see it in action!
+Now, let's re-create a new `xz` binary and see it in action!

     $ clang-3.8 -m64 -O3 -o xz.new /store/artem/git/mcsema/generated/ELF_64_linux.S xz.bc -llzma

-This is an ordinary clang command line, the only thing of note is `/store/artem/git/mcsema/generated/ELF_64_linux.S`, which happens to be my path to the generated assembly stubs.
+This is a fairly ordinary clang command line; the only thing of note is `/store/artem/git/mcsema/generated/ELF_64_linux.S`, which happens to be my path to the aforementioned generated assembly stubs.
 The `ELF_64_linux.S` is the stub to use for 64-bit ELF files on Linux.
 Other possible options include:

 * `ELF_32_linux.S`: Used when generating 32-bit Linux ELFs
 * `PE_64_windows.asm`: Used when generating 64-bit Windows PEs